Celebrating Easter in Sardinia in these traditional villages.

 5. Santu Lussurgiu

 Easter in Santu Lussurgiu.
-Among the main moments of Holy Week and the Easter Triduum (passion, death and resurrection of Christ) is the Holy Thursday.
-The last supper of Christ is recalled and continue with the torchlight procession that stops in different sides of Santu Lussurgiu.
-The choir Su Cuncordu ‘and su Rosariu accompanies it on the way intoning the verses of the Miserere.
+Among the most important moments of Holy Week and the Paschal Triduum (the Passion, Death and Resurrection of Christ) is Maundy Thursday.
+The Last Supper of Christ is recalled and continued with a torchlight procession that stops at different sides of Santu Lussurgiu.
+The choir Su Cuncordu ‘and su Rosariu accompanies it along the way, intoning the verses of the Miserere.

-Last minute prices and available dates in South Sardinia
+Last minute prices for Easter in Sardinia